Perfect matching modules, dimer partition functions and cluster characters: Boundary algebras

 \begin{proof} It follows from Proposition~\ref{p:thin} and \cite[\S3]{JKS} that both $B$ and $\jksalg$ are thin.
 Hence when restricted to each piece $e_i C e_j$, for $i,j\in \C_0$, the canonical map $\canCB\colon \jksalg\to B$ from Claim~\ref{cm:C-to-B} becomes a map of free $Z$-modules of rank 1, so it is either injective or zero.
 The image of a generator of $e_i C e_j$ is a path in the dimer algebra $A_D$, i.e.\ the F-term equivalence class of a path in the defining quiver.
-Since $A_D$ is defined by commutation relations, no path is zero and so $\canCB$ must be injective, as required.
+It follows from the proof of Proposition~\ref{p:thin} that no path is zero in $A_D$, and so $\canCB$ must be injective, as required.

 Let $Z[t^{-1}]=\fracpowser{\CC}{t}$ be the field of formal Laurent series in $t$ and, for any $Z$-module $X$, let $X[t^{-1}]=X\otimes_Z Z[t^{-1}]$.
 In particular, if $M$ is a $B$-module, then $M[t^{-1}]$ is a $B[t^{-1}]$-module.
 Because $B$ and $\jksalg$ are thin, the inclusion $\canCB\colon \jksalg\to B$ induces an isomorphism $\jksalg[t^{-1}]\isom B[t^{-1}]$ and so we may consider that $B\subset\jksalg[t^{-1}]$.